zhangjunpeng411/miRSM_Supp/README.md

 # miRSM_Supp
-The supplementary material of a case study by using miRSM package
+In the supplementary material, we provide a case study to infer and analyze miRNA sponge modules by using miRSM package.